bcomnes/node-handbook/README.md

 ![](img/visualcb2.png)

-We replace the anonymous function with an independent named function `logger` that we pass as the callback.
+We replace the anonymous function with a named function `logger` that we pass as the callback.
 It's nearly the exact same thing as the first example, except now the function can be implemented independently from where we invoke fs.readFile.

 Ok, so it's not always practical to go digging around the internals of a module to locate the callback signature (e.g. the arguments) that it expects of your callback.
 This is where the module's `README.md` comes in.